lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 ```

 T> Beware of Proxies
 T>
 T> Web proxies are often used as a means of caching and they natively perform a lot of header manipulation.
 T>
-T> Beware of proxies which might strip off this or other security related headers from the response.
+T> Beware of proxies that might strip off this or other security-related headers from the response.

 ### Helmet Implementation